nkbranigan/course-projects/README.md

 # course-projects
-This repository contains some class projects from my undergraduate and graduate careers at Stanford.
+This repository contains some class projects and papers from my undergraduate and graduate careers at Stanford.